+6. Phoenix, Arizona

 From hiking the famed Camelback Mountain to exploring the Musical Instrument Museum, the greater Phoenix area offers the opportunity to experience diverse activities in a single destination.
-And while it might seem cliché for the LGBT family to ride in a rainbow-colored hot air balloon … it is strongly recommended.
+And while it might seem cliché for the LGBTQ family to ride in a rainbow-colored hot air balloon … it is strongly recommended.

 7. Provincetown, Massachusetts